jasazupancic123/Master-Thesis/README.md

 ### TODO

+- TODO - new role for fitness place to login at fitnes?
 - Add `ExerciseSetData` to `TrainingExerciseUserData` to track user's progress
 - Delete group
 - When adding exercise to training, show checkbox to show user's custom exercises